bpd1069/saltshaker/README.md

 ### Compatibility

-This project is regularly used only on my Arch and Ubuntu systems.
+This project is only regularly used on my Arch and Ubuntu systems.
 Any other distributions probably won't completely work.
 Any other OS other than Linux will almost assuredly not work.
-When encountering new systems I do add some fixes as I go though.

 ### Attribution & Licenses

-Some code is taken from or based on salt-formulas that have been cut down and altered.
+Some code is often taken from or based on salt-formulas that have been cut down and altered.

 Assume attribution to the appropriate salt-formula authors where there is matching content.
 The license applying to the code in particular directory is